SheCodesAus/she-codes-crowdfunding-api-project-ReaNtumba/MVP.md

 Features

 - Create a user account
+- To RSVP to means you make a pledge and to decline is if don’t want to RSVP to the event
 - Delete user account and pledge
-- RSVP or decline for the wedding
-- Ability to pledge money or assistance to the happy couple
+- Ability to pledge money to the couple's honeymoon
 - Ability to track the number of pledges and who they came from

 API  features